 VirtualBox allows you to host virtual machines on your PC, and you can run multiple operating systems at once.
 This software emulates the given system in a separate window, and you can perform various actions on it as you usually would.
 VirtualBox supports a wide range of operating systems, from the most common ones like Windows or macOS to more alternative solutions.

-You should download VirtualBox if you need to regularly perform tasks that include testing software, developing cross-platform tools, running legacy applications, or checking a different operating system without switching the machine or influencing your original environment.
+You should download VirtualBox if you regularly need to test software, develop cross-platform tools, run legacy applications, or check a different operating system without switching the machine or affecting your original environment.

-Since it's a free and open-source tool offered by Oracle, there are no limits as to how you can use VirtualBox, and the community around it can contribute to its development and share its modifications with others.
-VirtualBox is a great alternative when compared with commercial and paid solutions, as it's as robust and flexible as the other tools.
+Since it's a free, open-source tool offered by Oracle, there are no limits on how you can use VirtualBox, and the community around it can contribute to its development and share modifications with others.
+VirtualBox is a great alternative to commercial and paid solutions, as it's as robust and flexible as other tools.

 Why should I download VirtualBox?